CognitiveVR/cvr-sdk-unity/readme.md

 ![cognitiveVR Settings Popup](doc/init_window.PNG)

 ### CustomerID
-This is required to send telemetry to your application.
+This is required to send telemetry from your application.
 The format is : ```yourcompanyname1234-productname-test```.
 This is taken from the dashboard on your product page.

 ![cognitiveVR Product Page](doc/13_cognitivevr_choose_product.png)